 It’s naturally sweetened with real maple syrup (or you’re welcome to sub in honey, coconut sugar, or any other favorite natural sweeteners).
 It super quick and easy to make in just 15 minutes.
 And it’s also a great recipe to make ahead of time and reheat on Thanksgiving, if you’d like to prep it days (or weeks) in advance.

 I like to keep my cranberry sauce pretty simple and typically just add in the zest and juice of a fresh orange to complement those tart cranberry flavors.
 But I’ve included ideas below for lots of other fun ingredients that you can add in.
 So please feel free to get creative and customize your own cranberry sauce recipe however you might like!

 To make this maple cranberry sauce recipe, you will need:

-- Fresh (or frozen) cranberries: Rinsed and picked over (just discard any wilty ones).
+Fresh (or frozen) cranberries: Rinsed and picked over (just discard any cranberries that look discolored or wilty).

 How To Make Cranberry Sauce: